kinit-sk/bias-methodology/README.md

 # In-Depth Look at Word Filling Societal Bias Measures

 This repository contains data and code for the _In-Depth Look at Word Filling Societal Bias Measures_ paper accepted to EACL 2023.
+The easiest way to run the code is to use the accompanying `Dockerfile`, but you can also simply use the provided `requirements.txt` file.

 ## Code